 Green water in turtle tanks is often a result of algae, which in itself isn't particularly harmful.
 However, it's important to examine the conditions in the tank that can lead to an overgrowth of algae as they may indicate other issues that could be potentially harmful.
 Anytime you have water issues (cloudy or smelly water, or high ammonia or nitrate levels), the first things to assess are your tank size and filtration methods.

 Conditions That Promote Algae

-Algae tends to grow well in turtle tanks because of the amount of waste turtles produce which acts as nutrients for the algae.
+Algae tend to grow well in turtle tanks because the waste that turtles produce acts as nutrients for the algae.
 First, make sure the turtle is in a large enough tank―a tank that's too small can lead to waste products that are highly concentrated and perfect for algae growth.
-As a general rule, the tank should hold at least 10 gallons of water per inch of turtle - even larger is better.
+As a general rule, the tank should hold at least 10 gallons of water per inch of turtle—even larger is better.
 This means a full-grown turtle needs a tank larger than 100 gallons.
 If the tank is too small, water quality will be much harder to maintain, and the health and well-being of your turtle will be at risk.

 Finding the Right Filter

-A very powerful filter is the next step, preferably a canister type filter rated for a tank three to four times the size of your actual turtle tank; turtles really are messy and need the extra filtration―a pet store can help you choose one.
+Finding a very powerful filter is the next step, preferably a canister-type filter rated for a tank three to four times the size of your actual turtle tank.
+A pet store can help you choose one, as turtles are messy and need the extra filtration.
 Feeding the turtle in a separate container can also help reduce the amount of waste in the water that can lead to algae growth.
 When you clean the filter, don't disinfect it or use really hot water to clean it, because you don't want to kill the beneficial bacteria it harbors.
 The good bacteria is needed to degrade the turtles' waste products.